andreas-jonasson/qna-querytable/README.md

 list_green_fruits;Apple \
 list_green_fruits;Grape

+## Copy the csv-file to the qna-list-bucket
+Use the console or aws cli.
+Something like this:

+> aws cp fruits.csv s3://qna-list-bucket/fruits.csv --profile QnA-Admin

 ## In QnA-bot Designer
 * Create questions with the same question_id as the csv-file
 * Add a default answer in case the lambda fails